ilkkamtk/web-ohjelmoinnin-perusteet/ts-bundler.md

 },
 ```

-6. When developing run:
+6. To start development, run:
 ```shell
 npm run dev
 ```
-7. When compiling the final code run:
+7. To compile the final code, run:
 ```shell
 npm run build
 ```
-  - This will bundle your TypeScript code and its dependencies into a single `bundle.js` file in the `dist` directory.
-You can then open your HTML file in the browser to see the result.
+  - This command will bundle your TypeScript code and its dependencies into a single `bundle.js` file located in the `dist` directory.
+After running the build command, you can open your HTML file in a web browser to see the final result.